Microsoft Word: Long Documents Masterclass

 - Adding keyboard shortcuts to styles

-- Ensuring users can apply only specified styles
+- Protecting documents so users can apply only specified styles

 - Displaying the styles and direct formatting applied to a selection